-- Turnover of HRA homes voids

-- Garden severances and infill opportunities

-- Garage site opportunities

-- Review of existing housing that is no longer fit for purpose as a result of low demand or the asset is uneconomical to maintain or has a high value

-- Joint ventures with neighbouring landowners
+- Turnover of HRA homes voids - · Garden severances and infill opportunities - · Garage site opportunities - Review of existing housing that is no longer fit for purpose as a result of low demand or the asset is uneconomical to maintain or has a high value - Joint ventures with neighbouring landowners

-Although MSDC has no tangible headroom beyond the projected 98 homes, planning for future headroom and development still needs to be undertaken.
+Although Mid Suffolk has no tangible headroom beyond the projected 98 homes, planning for future headroom and development still needs to be undertaken.
 While we build our intelligence base to inform longer term development plans, we have the following development and acquisition activity happening already:

 - We have commissioned a desk top exercise which will identify all existing HRA land and potential regeneration opportunities.
 These opportunities will then be appraised to create a pipeline of estate regeneration based delivery - We are working with private developers to secure direct purchase of new build homes to utilise RTB receipts and ensure the viability and sustainability of such acquisitions - We will work with agents to source land opportunities for development.
 The level of funding required will be dependent on opportunities but a fund will be set aside to support this - The existing HQ site in Needham Market may provide opportunities for HRA investment in housing.
-Options for the site will be developed in late 2017.
+Options for the site will be developed in late 2017 - Increased income from bew build has been factored into the business plan.